EFWob/OdroidGoRadio/README.md

 The following commands (including subcommands) are defined:

 - **_gcfg.disable=0|1_** Disable genre on the Odroid API. **Defaults to _0_**.
 If set, genre list can not be accessed from the preset list.
-  Does not stop playing from genre station, if genre is already active when setting to _1_.
+  Does not stop playing from genre station, if genre is already active when set to _1_.
 Genres can also still be played from website or from
   Serial command interface.

 - **_gcfg.hostrdbs=hostURL_** Set the host to RDBS. **Defaults to 'de1.api.radio-browser.info'** if not set. 'de', 'nl', 'fr' can be used (as short cuts) to address 'de1.api.radio-browser.info', 'nl1.api.radio-browser.info' or 'fr1.api.radio-browser.info' respectively.
 Otherwise full server name must be given.